-Use to share photos in iCloud Photo Sharing, Mail, and more.
+Click the share button to share photos in Shared Albums, Mail and more.
 Or send photos to your social media accounts, such as Facebook and Twitter.

 Search your photos

 Find the photo or video you're looking for in no time.
-Just use the search bar that's built directly into Photos.
-You can search for photos based on who’s in them or what’s in them, like cake or balloons.
+Just use the search bar that's built directly into the Photos toolbar.
+You can search for photos using names of family and friends, locations or what appears in the photos, like cake or balloons.